Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Phylactery
 At 21st level, you perform a ritual to kill your living body and trap your soul within a phylactery.
 You are now an Undead.
-*A phylactery is traditionally an amulet in the shape of a small box, but it can take the form of any item possessing an interior space into which arcane sigils of naming, binding, immortality, and dark magic are scribed in silver.*
+A phylactery is traditionally an amulet in the shape of a small box, but it can take the form of any item possessing an interior space into which arcane sigils of naming, binding, immortality, and dark magic are scribed in silver.

 If you are killed, your body reforms within your phylactery 2d10 days after your death, unless your phylactery is destroyed.
 During the next session your character participates in, you have disadvantage on any downtime checks to represent the time spent reforming your body.

 Because your phylactery is your soul's primary container, your body is expendable.
-At any time, you can choose for your body to self-destruct.
-At the end of your next turn, you die.
+At any time, you can use an action to cause  your body to self-destruct in an earth-shaking burst of pure Weave energy.
+At the end of your next turn, you are reduced to 0 hit points and your body is destroyed.
 This effect cannot be prevented through the Death Ward spell or similar effects.
-Additionally, all creatures within 30 feet of you when you die in this way must make a Charisma saving throw against your spell save DC.
+Additionally, all creatures within 30 feet of you when you take this action in this way must make a Charisma saving throw against your spell save DC.
 On a failed saving throw, a creature takes 20d6 force damage and is stunned until the end of its next turn.
 On a successful saving throw, the creature takes half damage and is not stunned.
 When you die in this way, your soul lingers in the area until the end of the session, upon which it returns to your phylactery.
-It cannot be removed from this state in any way, excepting a reformed body after using your phylactery.
+It cannot be removed from this state in any way, excepting by entering a reformed body after using your phylactery.
 While in this state, you you suffer the following effects:

 - You are unable to cast spells of 6th level or higher.
 - You are vulnerable to all damage.